-Table of Canons
+Canons

 - 1. A Judge Shall Uphold the Integrity and Independence of the Judiciary. - 2.
 A Judge Shall Avoid Impropriety and the Appearance of Impropriety in all of the Judge's Activities. - 3.
 A Judge Shall Perform the Duties of Judicial Office Impartially and Diligently. - 4.
 A Judge is Encouraged to Engage in Activities to Improve the Law, the Legal System, and the Administration of Justice. - 5.
 A Judge Shall Regulate Extrajudicial Activities to Minimize the Risk of Conflict with Judicial Duties. - A. Extrajudicial Activities in General. - B. Avocational Activities. - C. Governmental, Civic or Charitable Activities. - D. Financial Activities. - E. Fiduciary Activities. - F. Service as Arbitrator or Mediator. - G. Practice of Law. - 6.
-Fiscal Matters of a Judge Shall Be Conducted in a Manner That Does Not Give the Appearance of Influence or Impropriety; A Judge Shall Regularly File Public Reports as Required by Article II, Section 8, of the Constitution of Florida, and Shall Publicly Report Gifts; Additional Financial Information Shall Be Filed With the Judicial Qualifications Commission to Ensure Full Financial Disclosure. - A. Compensation for Quasi-Judicial and Extrajudicial Services and Reimbursement of Expenses. - B. Public Financial Reporting. - C. Confidential Financial Reporting to the Judicial Qualifications Commission. - D. Limitation of Disclosure. - 7.
-A Judge Or Candidate for Judicial Office Shall Refrain From Inappropriate Political Activity. - A. All Judges and Candidates. - B. Candidates Seeking Appointment to Judicial or Other Governmental Office. - C. Judges and Candidates Subject to Public Election. - D. Incumbent Judges. - E. Applicability. - F. Statement of Candidate for Judicial Office.
+Fiscal Matters of a Judge Shall be Conducted in a Manner That Does Not Give the Appearance of Influence or Impropriety; a Judge Shall Regularly File Public Reports as Required by Article II, Section 8, of the Constitution of Florida, and Shall Publicly Report Gifts, Expense Reimbursements and

+Payments, and Waivers of Fees or Charges; Additional Financial Information Shall be Filed with the Judicial Qualifications Commission to Ensure Full Financial Disclosure.

+- A. Compensation for Quasi-Judicial and Extrajudicial Services, and Reimbursement or Payment of Expenses, and Waiver of Fees or Charges. - B. Public Financial Reporting. - C. Confidential Financial Reporting to the Judicial Qualifications Commission. - D. Limitation of Disclosure. - 7.
+A Judge or Candidate for Judicial Office Shall Refrain From Inappropriate Political Activity. - A. All Judges and Candidates. - B. Candidates Seeking Appointment to Judicial or Other Governmental Office. - C. Judges and Candidates Subject to Public Election. - D. Incumbent Judges. - E. Applicability. - F. Statement of Candidate for Judicial Office.

-Application of the Code of Judicial Conduct
+Application of the Code of Judicial Conduct.